ekirmen/zeatingmaps/README.md

    ```

 If you plan to use Firebase for seat locking, also set the Firebase
-environment variables in your `.env` file:
+environment variables in your `.env` file or add them to the `settings`
+table in Supabase:

 ```bash
 REACT_APP_USE_FIREBASE=true